Listen to the audiobook:

-Third, environmentalism can be used and is used to expand the size and authority of big government.
-Various Western countries not only have huge environmental protection agencies, but also use the environment as an excuse to establish new government agencies and expand the authority of existing agencies.
+Environmentalism is also used to expand the size and authority of governments.
+Various Western countries not only have huge environmental protection agencies, but also use the environment as an excuse to establish new government agencies and expand the authority of existing ones.
 All agencies have the bureaucratic tendency for self-preservation and expansion, and environmental agencies are no exception.
 They abuse the power in their hands to spread the narrative of environmental catastrophe to the general public in order to obtain more funding and to secure their positions within the government structure.
-Eventually it is taxpayers who foot the bill.
+Of course, it is taxpayers who foot the bill.

-The city of San Francisco established a City Climate Chief position with an annual salary of $160,000.
-The poorest borough in London (Tower Hamlets) has fifty-eight official positions related to climate change.
-The logic is the same as universities and companies having mandatory “diversity” officers.
+The city of San Francisco established a position for a climate chief with an annual salary of $160,000.
+One of the poorest boroughs in London, Tower Hamlets, at one point had fifty-eight official positions related to climate change.
+The logic is the same as that used by universities and companies for hiring “diversity” officers.

-Environmentalism can be used to suggest that democracy is outdated and push for the establishment of multinational or even global totalitarian government.
-Environmentalists claim that democracy cannot handle the coming environmental crisis.
+Environmentalism is even used to suggest that democracy is outdated and to push for the establishment of a multinational or even a global totalitarian government.
+Environmentalists claim that democracies cannot handle the coming environmental crisis.
 Instead, to overcome the challenges ahead, we must adopt totalitarian or authoritarian forms of government, or at least some aspects thereof.

-Author Janet Biehl accurately summarized this type of mentality by saying that “an ‘ecodictatorship’ is needed,” with the obvious reason being that no free society would do to itself what the green agenda requires.
+Author Janet Biehl summarized this mindset as “the ecological crisis is resolvable only through totalitarian means” and “an ‘ecodictatorship’ is needed.”
+It asserts that no free society would do what the green agenda requires.